Take a sneak peek at these email marketing stats most brands analyze, then you’ll understand why emails are integrated

-Surprisingly, only 4.4% of consumers say they receive too little promotional emails, leaving 35.2% of users with just the right amount of promotional emails.
+Surprisingly, only 4.4% of consumers say they receive too few promotional emails, leaving 35.2% of users with just the right amount of promotional emails.

 Want to know if you’re sending out too many promotional emails?

 Check your open and click-through rates.
 If they’re getting low, chances are you should review your email campaign and strike the right balance between promotional and non-promotional emails.

-Also, keep an eye out on the number of unsubscribes you’re having.
+Also, keep an eye out for the number of unsubscribes you’re having.

 78% of people actually unsubscribed from receiving too many emails

 The number one reason people gave from unsubscribing from emails is the overwhelming volume of emails they had to put up with.

 However, with CAN-SPAM law in place, it is likely they forgot they had exchanged their email addresses for a freebie or they didn’t know they were going to receive marketing emails after submitting personal information to a website.